ianjohnson/jupiterace/hash-table/README.md

 ( Lookup new value )
 ht ascii A hash-lookup
 c@ emit                     ( Displays 'Q' )

+( Lookup key not in hash table ) ht ascii W hash-lookup .    ( 0 denotes key not found )
 ```

 ### Integer/Pointer Keys and Values